 - Learn ‘Maths Facts’ until they are known by heart

 - Take advantage of learning internet-based app activities (Spellingshed, TTRockstars, etc.) for a short activity that can be daily or a few sessions over the week

-- Complete additional topic-based activities over the half-term to contribute to class topic books
+- Consider completing additional topic-based activities over the half-term to contribute to class topic books

 - Finish work that has not been completed due to choice in behaviour.